jolibrain/livedetect/README.md

 ### Face detection + bounding boxes on web preview

-#### For Raspberry Pi

-This command starts LiveDetect and tells the DeepDetect instance located at 127.0.0.1:8080 to create a service named `face`.
+This example starts LiveDetect and tells the DeepDetect instance located at 127.0.0.1:8080 to create a service named `face`.

 This service takes 300x300 pictures for a detection process with the model located at the adress specified by `--init`, that have 2 classes.

 The preview is displayed on port 8888, specified with `-P`.

 V4L uses `--device-id` as the capture device (here device 0) and verbosity at the INFO level is triggered by `-v INFO`.

+#### For Raspberry Pi

 ```
 ./livedetect-rpi3 \